zhezhouzz/underapproximation_type/README.md

 #### Differences Between Paper and Artifact

 - Our formalization only has two base types: nat and bool.
-- To simplify the syntax, our formalization don't treat the operators (e.g. `+`) as value (line `349` in the paper).
-Alternately, we can define the operators as value using lambda functions.
+- To simplify the syntax, our formalization don't treat the operators (e.g. `+`) as values (line `349` in the paper).
+Alternately, we can define the operators as values using lambda functions.
 For example, the value `+` can be defined as

 ```
 fun (x: nat) (y: nat) =